Nelly-Wambui/Collins-Nelly/Miniproject-Report.md

 ## Step 2: Extracting .sra files

-We extracted individual .sra file into fastq using a script named extract-sra.sh
+We extracted individual .sra file into fastq files using a script named extract-sra.sh

 ```
 #Loops through a list of the sequence reads accession number